-Management of risk is fundamental to the Group's business of banking and is an essential element of the bank operations.
-The major risks faced by the Group are those related to market risk, credit risk, liquidity risk and operational risks.
-The primary function of financial risk management is to establish risk limits and to ensure that any exposure to risk stays within these limits.
+Management of risk is fundamental to the Bank's business of banking and is an essential element of the Bank's operations.
+The major risks faced by the Bank are those related to market risk, credit risk, liquidity risk and operational risks.
+The Group's risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 The operational and legal risk management functions are intended to ensure proper functioning of internal policies and procedures, in order to minimise operational and legal risks.

-The Group established a three-level protection framework:
+The Bank established a three-level protection framework:

-- primary analysis by initiating departments; - analysis by controlling departments (risk management, legal, and compliance departments and others); - reviews and independent assessment of the efficacy of the risk management system operated by the Group.
+- primary analysis by initiating departments; - analysis by controlling departments (risk management, legal, and compliance departments and others); - reviews and independent assessment of the efficacy of the risk management system operated by the bank.

-The Group performs, on a daily basis, the procedure to identify and assess key risks, based on the results of which the Board of Directors establishes levels of risk appetite the Group is ready to accept.
+The Bank performs, on an annual basis, the procedure to identify and assess key risks, based on the results of which the Board of Directors establishes levels of risk appetite that the Group is ready to accept.

-The risk management policies aim to identify, analyse and manage the risks faced by the Group, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
+The risk management policies aim to identify, analyse and manage the risks faced by the Bank, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
 Risk management policies and procedures are reviewed regularly to reflect changes in market conditions and emerging best practice.